efharkin/dnd-materials/notes.md

 - Glass staff's contact in the crown guard: bald Kozat on sundocks
 - Elves have to let you into forest
 - Talking about elf king and demonic incursions causes spontaneous combustion
-- Need to follow up with Rainier about clearing Chestshine's name

 # Vidar outpost meeting